open-telemetry/docs-ja/specification/semantic_conventions/syntax.md

 <!--
 - `id`, string that uniquely identifies the attribute.
 - `type`, either a string literal denoting the type or an enum definition (See later).
-   The accepted strings literals are:
+   The accepted string literals are:
   * "string": String attributes.
+  * "int": Integer attributes.
-  * "number": Numeric attributes.
+  * "double": Double attributes.
   * "boolean": Boolean attributes.
   * "string[]": Array of strings attributes.
+  * "int[]": Array of integer attributes.
-  * "number[]": Array of numbers attributes.
+  * "double[]": Array of double attributes.
   * "boolean[]": Array of booleans attributes.

+  See the [specification of Attributes](../specification/common/common.md#attributes) for the definition of the value types.
 - `ref`, optional string, reference an existing attribute, see later.
 - `required`, optional, specifies if the attribute is mandatory.
     Can be "always", or "conditional".
 When omitted, the attribute is not required.